 Katherine manages and implements a wide diversity of restoration programs for Solano RCD.
 She works with a variety of public and private partners to eradicate invasive weeds, propagate and install native plants, design and install irrigation systems, and monitor program success.
 Her projects have included riparian corridor enhancement, on-farm conservation (hedgerows and wildlife ponds), and rangeland weed control.
 She chairs the Solano County Weed Management Area.
 Katherine has worked for Solano RCD since 2007; prior to that she worked for six years in resource management for California State Parks and eight years in recycling coordination for the city of Manteca.
 Katherine holds a BS in Biology/Botany from CSU Stanislaus and a PhD in Ecology from UC Davis.

-Amy has worked for Solano RCD since July 2008 and manages a variety of projects that aim to involve landowners in creating wildlife habitat, controlling erosion and improving water quality on their land.
-She is a Watershed Coordinator and conservation planner for the western half of the County, and manages a Small Grant program for flood control, a mitigation site on Rindler Creek, and a community-based restoration program for high school students and adult volunteers.
-Her previous work experience includes running a small landscaping business, conducting research on nutrient cycling in cover cropped vineyards, conducting research on the interactions of climate change, water quality and agricultural practices, and environmental outreach on climate change and sustainable agriculture at UC Davis.
+Amy has worked for Solano RCD since July 2008 and manages a variety of projects that aim to involve landowners, farmers and ranchers in creating wildlife habitat, controlling erosion, improving water quality and sequestering carbon on their land.
+She also monitors urban water quality for the cities of Fairfield, Suisun City and Vallejo in partnership with other Bay Area groups, and works with the Solano County Water Agency to manage a County-wide Small Grant program for flood control.
+Her previous work experience includes running a small landscaping business, conducting research on nutrient cycling and greenhouse gas emissions in agricultural systems, and environmental outreach on climate change and sustainable agriculture at UC Davis.
 She earned a BA in Biology from UC Santa Cruz in 1997 and an MS in Ecology from UC Davis in 2003.

-Andrea has twelve years of experience in conservation and natural resources management.
-Since coming to Solano RCD in 2006, she has managed a variety of projects focused on restoring and enhancing native plant communities and wildlife habitat on private and public lands.
-She also manages the RCD’s water quality improvement programs, including efforts to implement Best Management Practices on agricultural lands and coordinating the Dixon-Solano RCD Water Quality Coalition, which assists irrigated agricultural producers in complying with regional and state water quality regulations.
-Before coming to Solano RCD, Andrea held positions with the Maryland Department of Natural Resources, The Nature Conservancy, the California Resources Agency, and the California Department of Fish and Game.
+Since coming to Solano RCD in 2006, Andrea has managed projects focused on enhancing native plant communities and wildlife habitat on private and public lands.
+Andrea coordinates with the RCD’s federal partner—the USDA Natural Resources Conservation Service—to provide technical and planning assistance to county residents and producers in order to achieve conservation goals on private lands.
+She also works with the Dixon-Solano RCD Water Quality Coalition, assisting agricultural producers to comply with state water quality regulations.
+Before coming to Solano RCD, Andrea held positions with the Maryland Department of Natural Resources, The Nature Conservancy, California Resources Agency, and the California Department of Fish and Game.
 She was awarded a BA in English and Biology from Saint Mary’s College of Maryland in 1996 and a MS in Fisheries and Wildlife Science from Virginia Tech in 2001.

 Chris started at the Solano RCD in spring 2018 and manages a variety of restoration projects that aim to provide ecological services for farmers, waterways, and wildlife.
 Chris has worked in 8 western states: studying how fuel-reduction treatments and wildfire influence forest carbon storage; integrated weed management research in grasslands combining grazing, biocontrols and herbicides; developing monitoring strategies for restoration efforts; repeat historical photography; weed mapping and impact research; implementing citizen science projects; and working on long-term vegetation monitoring in Hawai’i and the desert Southwest.
 He has a B.S in Geography from the University of Oregon and an M.S. in Forestry from the University of Montana.

-After studying plant ecology and aquatic invertebrates in college, Don taught biology in public schools for 22 years.
-His high school classes participated in RCD's bio-monitoring program in Vallejo.
+After studying plant ecology and aquatic invertebrates in college, Don "Mr. B" taught biology in public schools for 22 years.
+His high school classes participated in RCD's biomonitoring program in Vallejo.
 Upon retirement from the public schools, he joined RCD's staff.
 He continues Biomonitoring in Vallejo and works on all other RCD education programs.